 Cross into Colorado and stop at Great Sand Dunes National Park & Preserve before heading north to Denver for art and culture.

 From Denver drive north to Cheyenne, Chugwater, Ten Sleep, Greybull and Lovell, a string of authentic western towns that'll lasso you into outdoor and cultural activities.
-In Powell, you'll find Heart Mountain Interpretive Center where thousands of Japanese and Japanese Americans were held during World War Two.
+In Powell, you'll find Heart Mountain Interpretive Center where thousands of Japanese and Japanese Americans were held during World War II.

 Before you reach Yellowstone, stop in Cody, named after the legendary Buffalo Bill Cody.
 It is the closest town to the park's East Entrance and home to a world-class museum and fun, authentic cowboy entertainment.

 There are few things as striking as the glistening white sands in southern New Mexico, so stop here to experience this vast field of dunes yourself.